Contributing

 Development Container

-This method provides a replicable developer and debugging environment based on a VSCode development container.
+This method provides a replicable developer and debugging environment based on a VS Code development container.

 Build and open the application in a development container in VS Code by running the command Dev Containers: Rebuild and Reopen in Container via the command palette (⇧⌘P in Mac or Ctrl+Shift+P in Windows).
 The database will be started in the background and once the development container opens, a terminal will be available to run the analyzer.